 Indoor gardening offers to plants conditions that are fully under the gardener’s control.
 So, when physiological disorders strike, they can seem strange, mysterious and even sinister.

 Indoor gardens can be a fairly intense environment for hydroponic plants.
 High levels of light, heat, carbon dioxide enrichment and a plentiful supply of water and nutrients give plants everything they could want; however, sometimes growth can still go awry with no obvious cause.
 Physiological disorders, which affect a plant’s development, are usually the culprit and they are caused by environmental or cultural factors.

 Some of these physiological disorders, such as tip burn on heading lettuce or blossom-end rot on tomatoes, are common in indoor gardens, large-scale commercial greenhouses and outdoor production, so they are relatively well-understood and easily recognizable.
 Other physiological conditions, however, are much more specific to the enclosed environment of an indoor hydroponic system and are not as well-understood or easily diagnosed by growers.

 Some physiological disorder symptoms are also non-specific, meaning the same symptom could be caused by a variety of different issues—like plant pathogens, nutritional problems or a complex physiological problem.
 In this case, having a good idea of basic plant requirements and physiology is the best place to start.

 Humidity & root pressure issues

-This condition is usually reversible (with no lasting damage) once good ventilation and air flow are introduced and humidity is lowered.
-However, if glassiness persists and becomes severe, leaf cells can eventually die and create dead patches of foliage that could then be infected with disease.
+This condition is usually reversible (with no lasting damage) once good ventilation and airflow are introduced and humidity is lowered.
+However, if glassiness persists and becomes severe, leaf cells can eventually die and create dead patches of foliage that could then be infected with diseases.